learnyou/lysa/en/README.md

 If you want a pre-build PDF, see the
 [pdfs repository](https://github.com/learnyou/lysa-pdfs).

 To build a PDF from source, you'll need to have TeX installed, along with a number of packages.
-A list can be found in the [`docs/contributing.md` file](docs/contributing.md).
+Installation instructions can be found in [`docs/contributing.md` file](docs/contributing.md).
 I'm sure you can build the project on Windows, I just don't know how (most of us use Linux).

 If you are reading this, you probably want the English version.
 In that case: